Get started by searching below:

 Lawsuits Regarding Poor Hygiene in the Nursing Home

 There have been lawsuits filed against nursing home facilities that are directly related to hygiene.
 Poor hygiene in a nursing facility is considered a form of neglect.
-The nursing home can be charged with neglect if they fail to keep all of their facilities and residents clean.
+The nursing home can be charged with neglect if they fail to keep all of its facilities and residents clean.

-Lawsuits of this kind may also come from health complications that arise out of not providing proper hygiene to the nursing home residents or from not cleaning the facility properly.
+Lawsuits of this kind may also come from health complications that arise from not providing proper hygiene to the nursing home residents or from not cleaning the facility properly.
 In addition, lawsuits related to negligence may revolve around the failure of a nursing facility to adequately provide enough staff to keep the facility clean.

 If your loved one has suffered an injury or premature death because of poor hygiene in a nursing facility, you may need to file a lawsuit to protect your loved ones.
 This may result in damages awarded to the family in order to compensate for the illness or death of their loved one.

-Nursing Home Abuse Support Team
+Nursing Home Abuse Support TeamLast modified:

-Julie Rivers HeadshotReviewed by:Julie Rivers, MBA
+Julie Rivers HeadshotReviewed by:Julie Rivers, MBA, CSA

-Eldercare Advocate & Expert
+Eldercare Advocate & Certified Senior Advisor

 • Fact-Checked